foxdog05000/serina/README.md

 Changing a translation triggers a key or value change detection system to know whether to display the save button in order to have a good interface.

+#### Search

+A search bar represented by a magnifying glass is integrated in the toolbar.
+The research focuses on the "keys" of translations.
+The first corresponding element will be selected to highlight it.
+And if several items match the search, a navigation between the corresponding items is displayed next to the search bar.

 #### Parallel edition of two languages

 Parallel entry of two languages is done via the "swap" (on the right-hand side of the groups and translations of the first level) comprising: